 The AIPF Board have followed up on their communication a few weeks ago with another and a more hopeful tone that with the easing of restrictions that in time and when it is safe to do so that once again powerchair football can resume and fresh plans can be made.

 “Dear players, families and friends,

-As ever, we have a duty of care to all of those involved in Powerchair Football and we will do what is right by you.
-The health and well-being of our players remains our top priority and if this means the postponement or cancellation of training sessions and matches in the coming months as part of a global containment effort of COVID 19, then so be it, this is the right thing to do.
-As a community that cares for one another, we must work together, taking all the steps we can to preserve health and, most importantly, protect life.
+hope this note finds you all well.
+Some weeks ago we wrote to say that the health and well-being of our players was our top priority, and it remains so.
+We noted that if this means the postponement or cancellation of training sessions, matches, and tournaments in the coming months as part of a global containment effort of COVID 19, then so be it, as this is the right thing to do.
+As a community that cares for one another, it is clearer than ever that we must work together, taking all the steps we can to preserve health and, most importantly, protect life.

 The Association of Powerchair Football Board”